At 45, I decided to give up my teaching job and enroll in a journalism course. My first pitch landed me a short documentary for national radio.

 From "The Catalyst Effect," I've learned to choose carefully how I spend my time and energy.
 Mainly by asking myself questions like: how is what I'm doing getting me closer to my overall objective?

 This has led to me drop some social media.
 It was time-consuming and showed little return.
 Instead, I'm focusing on attending a writing group, where I learn new skills and get valuable feedback.

 Some might say it's a no-brainer that people with focus, optimism, belief in others, and enthusiasm have a positive effect on everyone.

 I agree.
 Of course, though, it's not as easy in practice as it sounds.
 We all have times when we lose our way.
 Like when we don't want to work with someone we find difficult, or we can't seem to find our motivation.

 But this book provides a road map to becoming a catalyst every single day – even when the going gets tough.
 After all, the road to success is always under construction.

-We review the best new business books and the tested classics in our monthly Book Insights, available as text or as 15-minute audio downloads.
+We review the best new business books and the tested classics in our monthly Book Insight for the Mind Tools Club.

-So, if you’re a Mind Tools Premium Club member or corporate user, download or stream the “The Catalyst Effect” Book Insight review now.
+If you're a Club member or enterprise licensee, you can download or stream the "The Catalyst Effect" Book Insight review in text or audio format.

 What's your take on The Catalyst Effect?
 Join the discussion below!